BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks

-where the vertical isomorphism is induced by the isomorphism $f=t_0(\bs{f})$.
+where the vertical isomorphism is induced by the equivalence $f$.
 Assume, in addition, that $\FM$ has an acyclic cover, and we are given a morphism $a\colon\FM\rightarrow \CM$ to a scheme.
-Then the following diagram commutes
+Then the following diagram of complexes of mixed Hodge modules over $\CM$ commutes

-\end{proposition} \begin{proof} We prove the constructible complex version of the theorem, the mixed Hodge module version is proved in the same way.
+\end{proposition} \begin{proof} We prove the constructible complex version of the theorem, the mixed Hodge module version is proved in the same way by considering acyclic covers as in \S\ref{MHMs_on_stacks}.
 We have a commutative diagram